Cellulite affects people of all ages. Even though it is very normal, people who are affected by cellulite often want to reduce its appearance.

 However, you can certainly help to make it less visible.

 Staying healthy and eating a healthy diet is one of the best ways to help reduce the appearance of cellulite.
-Getting plenty of exercise and maintaining a healthy body weight is a good idea.
+Getting plenty of exercises and maintaining a healthy body weight is a good idea.

 Losing weight may also help if you are currently overweight.
 Then again, it may not make much difference.

 And if you end up with more loose skin after losing weight, this can actually make cellulite even more noticeable.

 Quitting smoking is a good option to help reduce the appearance of cellulite.
 Smoking affects the health of your skin, which can make cellulite more visible.